 2) What specific ailments and issues it treats

 3) Why people should choose this company over others

-Now, let’s talk about some of the most common branding concerns for medical companies.
+Now, let’s talk about some of the most common branding concerns for the medical industry.
 The importance of branding is that it helps you to differentiate your company from others in the market.

-First, you need to think about communicating your company’s core values to your audience.
-In the medical industry, the two most common values to be conveyed are trust and knowledge.
+First, you need to think about communicating your company’s core values to your audience especially when branding fro the medical industry.
+Therefore, the two most common values to be conveyed are trust and knowledge.

-Trust is essential because whether you are marketing to healthcare providers or consumers, the products you make or the services you provide can have a profound effect on people’s lives.
-They need to be sure they can trust you with their health and well-being.
+However, trust is essential because whether you are marketing to healthcare providers or consumers, the products you make or the services you provide can have a profound effect on people’s lives.
+Furthermore, they need to be sure they can trust you with their health and well-being.